JTTrinborg/JTTrinborg/README.md

 I work at the intersection of reliability, automation, and security.
 Over three years in IT, I've managed production infrastructure at Orkla, where I designed and deployed a company-wide network architecture separating IT/OT environments with proper segmentation and secure inter-layer connections.

-Currently completing a Master's in IT (Australia) with focus on cloud systems and automation.
+Currently completing a Master's in IT (Australia) with focus on cloud, Programming, AI and Cybersecurity.

 ## Current Focus